AlexsLemonade/cranlock/README.md

 packages are accessible from a fresh `docker run -it`.
 You should also have a `packages.txt` file holding the names of all of your dependencies, one per line.

+NOTE: You can put bioconductor packages in `packages.txt`, but it will only install CRAN dependencies for those packages.

 To create a `dependencies.R` file, run `cranlock path_to_packages/packages.txt docker_container_name`.
 This will create a `versions.tsv` file holding the versions of all the R packages installed in your selected docker container, then use that file along with `packages.txt` to generate `dependencies.R`.